mauriciabad/diy-multideck-website/content/others/home.md

 ### Why drawing?

+For 3 reasons:

+1. To resemble the original games.
+2. To support more games.
+3. To let you choose the games in your deck.

-Even tough it may seem like by drawing you'll destroy your cards, they'll look very ugly and you'll have wasted them, the truth is the opposite: **if you don't do draw on them, you're wasting the cards**.
-Because they are meant to provide a solid base to play many games (the card corners) and use the remaining space to add the special cards that make each game unique.
+Even tough it may seem that by drawing you'll destroy your cards, make them ugly or waste them, the truth is the opposite: **if you don't do draw on them, you're wasting the cards**, because they are meant for that.
+The DIY Multideck provides a solid base to play many games and, additionally, draw in the cards to support more games.
+Drawing on the cards also make games easier to play, because the drawings can resemble the original game card's.

-I decided not to fill the cards with information, about my favorite games, and force you to adapt to my criteria.
-But instead, **let you choose what games you want to have in your deck**.
-This ensures all the information in the cards is used in some way, and makes them so much minimalistic and versatile.

-In this website, there's a section with many game mapping instructions, hopefully you'll enjoy some of them.
-And if a game you want is not there, just think by yourself how to map it, and if you feel generous, submit a proposal.
+Rather than filling the cards with predetermined games, I want to encourage you to personalize them by adding the games you enjoy playing.
+By doing so, the cards won't have unused information and will lead to less confusions while playing.

+This website provides a wide range of game mapping instructions.
+If you don't see a particular game you're interested in, feel free to create your own game mapping instructions and submit them to us.

+So, what are you waiting for?
+Grab a pen or marker, open one of our game mapping guides, add a new game to your deck!

 ### Drawing areas

 ![drawing-areas](/images/home/drawing-areas.png)

+Check your this blog post about tips to create your own game mappings and more details about this topic.

+As shown in the image, each card has 14-16 drawing drawing slots, grouped in 5 drawing areas.

+#### Area A

+Amount: 2 big or 4 small.

+In some games, you may need duplicate the drawing on the top and bottom slots to make the card playable in any rotation.

+Draw here when:

+- The card need to be hold in hand and contain a big drawing or word.
+- The card need to be stacked on the table while keeping the top or bottom part visible.

+#### Area B

+Amount: 4

+In some games, you may need duplicate the drawing on the opposite corner's slots to make the card playable in any rotation.

+Draw here when:

+- The card need to be hold in hand and contain a big drawing or word.
+- The card need to be stacked on the table while keeping the top or bottom part visible.

+#### Area C

+Amount: 3

+Draw here when:

+- The card need a hint, like punctuation.
+- The card's hint doesn't need to be visible while holding it on hand, otherwise use the area A.

+#### Area D

+Amount: 4

+Draw here when:

+- The card needs to be placed in the table.
+- The card can be hold in hand, but it's the only one.
+- The card needs to contain a big drawing or word.

+#### Area E

+Amount: 1

+Draw here when:

+- You want to represent a tile, chip, token, or similar.
+- The card needs to be placed in the table.
+- The card is important.

 ### Usability